 In order to retain a Peabody Scholarship, students must be enrolled full-time and maintain satisfactory academic progress.
+Scholarships can be applied to all allowances in your cost-of-attendance budget, not just tuition, in special circumstances.

 Undergraduate students must achieve a cumulative and current grade point average of at least 2.0, earn a grade of at least B- in major area enrollments (lessons, juries, recitals, hearings) and satisfactorily complete 30 credits each year.